sharetribe/flex-docs/src/docs/ftw-configuration/ftw-env/index.md

 - **`REACT_APP_MARKETPLACE_ROOT_URL`**

   The root url of the marketplace.
 Needed for social media sharing, SEO optimization, and social logins.
-Note, that the value should not include a trailing slash.
+Note that the value should not include a trailing slash.

 - **`NODE_ENV`**